bids-standard/bids-specification/src/99-appendices/09-entities.md

 Definition: When necessary to distinguish two files that do not otherwise have a distinguishing entity, the `_desc-<label>` keyword-value SHOULD be used.

+This entity is only applicable to derivative data.